 Relevant, timely and easily consumed data and information will complement the critical voice communications for the benefit of professional users.

-The blog posts “Why not have both TETRA and LTE?” and “How a hybrid TETRA and broadband network helps you avoid risks” give you a few more pointers on this topic.
+The blog post “How a hybrid TETRA and broadband network helps you avoid risks” gives you a few more pointers on this topic.

 How can we manage smart and hybrid devices as well as the apps that bring them to life?
 Learn the basics from blog post “Manage your smartphones, hybrid devices and apps – professionally”.